Skip to main content

 Summary

 The Action Plan is a shared roadmap that keeps deals moving.
-By making responsibilities clear, steps visible, and progress measurable, it supports both sides — helping buyers buy and helping sellers sell.
+By making responsibilities clear, steps visible, and progress measurable, it supports both sides - helping buyers buy and helping sellers sell.
+With flexible Milestone progress states and deadlines, you can keep the plan accurate and aligned with how your deals actually move.

 Did this answer your question?